DavidMertz/RegEx_Puzzles/book.md

 four-of-a-kind is trivially also three-of-a-kind and a pair.
 A full house is both three-of-a-kind and a pair.
-However, for our purposes, we will simply assume the various tests are performed in appropriate descening order of strength.
+However, for our purposes, we will simply assume the various tests are performed in appropriate descending order of strength.
 The first successful test will be the classified type of the hand.

 For the next few puzzles, therefore write these functions: